 Prior to joining CEU, she worked for 16 years in human rights and international law.

 Kirsten completed a PhD on National Human Rights Institutions (NHRI) at King's College London School of Law, where she was a Dickson Poon Scholar, in 2016.
 Prior to starting at King's College London, she was a Visiting Researcher at Harvard Law School for the 2012/2013 academic year.

-From 2008 to 2013 she was Acting Deputy Chief Executive and Director of Research, Policy and Promotion of the Irish Human Rights Commission (IHRC), Ireland’s National Human Rights Institution (NHRI).
-From 2008 to 2011 she was also coordinator of the European Group of NHRIs.
-From 2005 to 2007, Kirsten was a legal officer in Trial Chamber I of the United Nations International Criminal Tribunal for the former Yugoslavia.
-Her previous experience has included the Permanent Representation of Ireland to the Council of Europe, European Court of Human Rights, European Court of Justice, and Amnesty International-Irish Section.
+From 2008 to 2013 she was Acting Deputy Chief Executive and Director of Research, Policy and Promotion of the Irish Human Rights Commission (IHRC), Ireland’s NHRI.
+She was also coordinator of the European Group of NHRIs.
+Her previous experience has included the International Criminal Tribunal for the Former Yugoslavia, the Permanent Representation of Ireland to the Council of Europe, the European Court of Human Rights, the European Court of Justice, and Amnesty International-Irish Section.

 Kirsten regularly consults for international organisations on issues relating to human rights.